danpeig/ESP32EnergyMonitor/README.md

 - **ESPHome webserver is crashing:** The web server was disabled because it was crashing the ESP32. due the blocking nature of Emon library.
 You may be able to run it if you decrease the CROSSINGS setting in *esp32emon.h*.

-- **Voltage and current are displayed but the power is zero:** Double check the CT clamp connections.
+- **Voltage and current are displayed but the power is incorrect or the power factor is too low:** Double check the CT clamp connections.
 Try inverting the clamp direction in the wire.

 ## Download
 - [GitHub Release](https://github.com/danpeig/ESP32EnergyMonitor/releases/)